mbmackenzie/tidybear/README.md

 # TidyBear

-A tidy approach to pandas.
+A tidier approach to pandas.

 ## Groupby and Summarise